How to Dissolve an LLC in Arkansas? (Step by Step Guide)

 What Is the Cost to Dissolve an LLC in Arkansas?

-The cost to dissolve your Arkansas LLC is $50.
+The cost to dissolve an LLC in Arkansas is $50.
 This fee is paid to the state when you file your Articles of Dissolution.
-Once you dissolve your LLC, it is no longer a legal entity and cannot conduct business in the form of Arkansas.

-What Happens to the Business Assets of an LLC When It Is Dissolved?
+What Happens to the Business Assets of an Arkansas LLC When It Is Dissolved?